Merseyside has two Reuse Shops at Recycling Centres, operated by Emmaus who are working to end homelessness.

 Located on site at South Sefton and Old Swan Recycling Centres, selling used and ‘pre-loved’ items from households in Merseyside.

-Due to the current Coronavirus COVID-19 situation, all Emmaus Merseyside charity stores are temporarily closed.
+Due to the current Coronavirus COVID-19 situation, the Emmaus charity stores at South Sefton and Old Swan are temporarily closed.

 South Sefton Reuse Shop